min2ha/ukwa-site/content/target/40468/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# WW1 Heritage Map of the Glasgow Necropolis

 The project aims to record and to teach local people about a neglected aspect of the Necropolis's wartime past.